 Rose started dancing ballet, tap and jazz as a child.
 She fell in love with partner dancing in high school and was soon organizing group classes so that she could continue to learn.
 Rose started dancing Salsa and Tango when she moved to San Francisco in 1999.
 Certified by the Ballroom Dance Teacher’s College and DVIDA with high honors, Rose started teaching at The Metronome Dance Center and later at Cheryl Burke Dance and The Pick School of Dance.
 Also an avid performer, Rose performs and teaches at events around the Bay Area such as the 49er half time show and at both the San Francisco and Sacramento Ethnic Dance Festivals.

 Jasmine has been dancing as long as she can remember.
 From early on she was drawn to and experimented with dozens of different dance forms and began performing at age 16 with a modern dance company.
 Jasmine is specialized in both American Swing and Argentine Tango, dance styles which originated during the same Golden Era, however in opposing hemispheres.
 Jasmine is a member of: Tango Con*Fusión, a professional all-female Argentine Tango performance company; a long-time dancer of the Busby Berkeley vintage style dance group, The Decobelles; and teaches private lessons and group classes in American Swing style across the Bay Area.

 A native of Northern California, Jasmine attended the University of California at Berkeley where she earned baccalaureate degrees in Geography and Education and later an MBA from Mills College.
-She is a performer, an artist, an entrepreneur, a dance teacher and small business consultant in the Bay Area.
+She is a full-time dance teacher and performer.
+Visit Jasmine’s website at: jasmineworrelldance.com

 The following team members take over when the core staff of Alma del Tango are away and play substantial roles in the student production process.